aramisgithub/questpresentation/document.md

 ## Odyssey

-- Unlike other heroes, Odysseus was not in search of treasure.
-Instead, he was desperately trying to reach his home.
-Once he returns, he finds out that his house has been overrun with suitors trying to steal his wife and palace.
+- Unlike other heroes, Odysseus was not in search of treasure

+- Instead, he was desperately trying to reach his home

+- Once he returns, he finds out that his house has been overrun with suitors trying to steal his wife and palace

 ## Comparison